 The temporomandibular joints (TMJs) are two joints of the jaw.
-This unique joint can move in a hinge and sliding motion and are critical to the functions of eating, speaking and swallowing.
+These unique joints can move in a hinge and sliding motion and are critical to the functions of eating, speaking and swallowing.

-The joint is formed by bony articulations of the mandibular condyle and the glenoid fossa of the temporal bone at the base of the skull.
+The temporomandibular joint is formed by bony articulations of the mandibular condyle and the glenoid fossa of the temporal bone at the base of the skull.
 In between the condyle and the fossa is a dense, fibrous connective tissue called the articular disc.
-This disc divides the joint into a superior and inferior compartment which do not normally communicate with each other and acts as a shock absorber and load distributor.
+This divides the joint into a superior and inferior compartment which do not normally communicate with each other and acts as a shock absorber and load distributor.

 GETTING THE RIGHT DIAGNOSIS

 Temporomandibular joint disorders are notoriously difficult to diagnose and can seem quite mysterious.
 An accurate diagnosis is essential for a comprehensive treatment plan.
-Unfortunately, TMD is poorly understood and many clinicians label this with a generic term - temporomandibular joint disorder(TMD) which is incorrect.
+Unfortunately, the dental profession tends to use a generic term - temporomandibular joint disorder(TMD) which is incorrect.
 TMD is a collective, nonspecific and therefore non-diagnostic term.

-Broadly, temporomandibular joint disorders are classified as extra articular which can be of muscular or myofascial origin or intra-articular with disorders of the joint itself.
-Often these two entities can manifest together making it difficult to diagnose.
-There may also be underlying psychological reasons which contribute to a patient’s pain and dysfunction.
+Broadly, TMDs can be classified as extra articular which can be of muscular or myofascial origin or intra-articular with problems of the joint itself.
+Often these two entities can manifest together making diagnosis difficult.
+There may be underlying psychological reasons which contribute to a patient’s pain and dysfunction.
 Symptoms may radiate from the TMJ to the surrounding structures masquerading as other disease processes.

 Temporomandibular joint dysfunction would be any anatomical issue that disrupts the normal function of the joint i.e. an intra-articular disorder.